-I loved baking French classics for so many reasons, among them: I knew that I was learning to bake building blocks that I’d be able to use for many different things.
+Dorie Greenspan: I loved baking French classics for so many reasons, among them: I knew that I was learning to bake building blocks that I’d be able to use for many different things.
 I enjoyed the work, and the process of baking engaged all my senses and my imagination, too.
-What I baked was beautiful and, most important, what I baked was delicious.
+What I baked was beautiful, and most important, what I baked was delicious.

 First French dessert you baked from scratch?

-It was a traditional pear tart: crust, frangipane, and sliced, pressed and fanned-out pear halves.
+DG: It was a traditional pear tart: crust, frangipane, and sliced, pressed, and fanned-out pear halves.
 Whenever I make this tart—and I often do—it transports me to France.

 When was your first visit to Paris?
 What were your first impressions of the city?

-I went to Paris for the first time when I was in my early 20s and I was so taken with the city that I returned home angry at my mother—I wasn’t sure that I could forgive her for having me in Brooklyn instead of Paris.
+DG: I went to Paris for the first time when I was in my early 20s, and I was so taken with the city that I returned home angry at my mother—I wasn’t sure that I could forgive her for having me in Brooklyn, New York, instead of Paris.

 Is there a certain part of the year you like to spend in Paris?
 Why?

-For the past 20 years, we’ve celebrated Christmas and the New Year in Paris.
+DG: For the past 20 years, we’ve celebrated Christmas and the New Year in Paris.
 It’s a wonderful time to be together with family and friends.
-And, it’s the moment for two irresistible desserts: Bûche de Noël and Galette des Rois.
+And it’s the moment for two irresistible desserts: bûche de Noël and galette des rois.
 But I’m in Paris for some part of every season and I can’t think of a time that I’m not happy to be there.

 What neighborhood is your current apartment in?

-We have always lived in Saint Germain des Prés, in the sixth arrondissement.
-I love it because it’s always lively, has terrific markets, cafés and restaurants as well as my favorite wine bar and, best of all, there are so many fabulous pâtisseries and chocolate shops within walking distance.
+DG: We have always lived in Saint-Germain-des-Prés in the sixth arrondissement.
+I love it because it’s always lively, has terrific markets, cafés, and restaurants as well as my favorite wine bar, and, best of all, there are so many fabulous pâtisseries and chocolate shops within walking distance.
 In fact, I live very close to my favorite Paris bakery, Pierre Hermé.
 While he’s rightly best known for his macarons (don’t miss his seasonal specials), I love his Tarte Infiniment Vanille.
 You’ll never think about vanilla in the same way after you’ve had this.

 What do you love about baking from your apartment in Paris?

-For starters, I’m crazy about my Paris kitchen.
-It’s very small, but extremely workable.
+DG: For starters, I’m crazy about my Paris kitchen.
+It’s very small but extremely workable.
 What I love most about it is that it’s got two doors (French windows) that open out to a tiny balcony.
-In winter, it’s full of light and in spring, summer and fall, I can open the windows, hear the sounds of Paris and pop out to the balcony to take a coffee-and-cake break.
+In winter, it’s full of light, and in spring, summer, and fall, I can open the windows, hear the sounds of Paris and pop out to the balcony to take a coffee-and-cake break.
 I can also cool cookies and cakes out there.

 You’re hosting a casual springtime dinner party for a few close friends.
 What do you make for dessert?

-I keep it really simple: a bowl of spring strawberries, some whipped cream or crème fraîche and a slice of my French Yogurt Cake.
+DG: I keep it really simple: a bowl of spring strawberries, some whipped cream or crème fraîche, and a slice of my French Yogurt Cake.

-A must-visit spot for baking enthusiasts’ first visit to Paris that they may not necessarily know about?
+A must-visit spot for a baking enthusiast’s first visit to Paris that they may not necessarily know about?

-G Detou.
+DG: G. Detou.
 It’s a wonderful place to buy French ingredients.
-I always shop there for nuts, chocolates, fleur de sel and almond paste.
+I always shop there for nuts, chocolates, fleur de sel, and almond paste.

-Go-to French bakery in America, and what to order there?
+Go-to French bakery in the United States and what to order there?

-I love Hen & Heifer in Guilford, CT.
+DG: I love Hen & Heiferin Guilford, Connecticut.
 As soon as I step into the shop and see the beautifully arranged pastry case, I feel as though I’ve been transported to France.
 Whang Suh makes gorgeous choux pastries and lovely glazed cakes, but I always like his simple and perfectly made Apple Breton Cake.